MiniML-AI/medical-coding-reproducibility/README.md

 ### Prepare MIMIC-III
 This code has been developed on MIMIC-III v1.4.
-1. Download the MIMIC-III data into your preferred location `path/to/mimiciii`.
+1. Download MIMIC-IV and MIMIC-IV-NOTE into your preferred location `path/to/mimiciv` and `path/to/mimiciv-note`.
 Please note that you need to complete training to acces the data.
-The training is free, but takes a couple of hours.  - [link to data access](https://physionet.org/content/mimiciii/1.4/)
+The training is free, but takes a couple of hours. - [mimiciv](https://physionet.org/content/mimiciv/2.2/) and [mimiciv-note](https://physionet.org/content/mimic-iv-note/2.2/)
 2. Open the file `src/settings.py`
 3. Change the variable `DOWNLOAD_DIRECTORY_MIMICIII` to the path of your downloaded data `path/to/mimiciii`
 4. If you want to use the MIMIC-III full and MIMIC-III 50 from the [Explainable Prediction of Medical Codes from Clinical Text](https://aclanthology.org/N18-1100/) you need to run `python prepare_data/prepare_mimiciii_mullenbach.py`